Hare–Clark electoral system: Evolution

 Features of Hare-Clark have evolved over time.
 Until 1942, candidates were listed in alphabetic order rather than grouped together by party.
 Robson Rotation, where the order candidates appeared on ballot papers is randomised, was introduced in 1980.
-This has the effect of reducing any advantage a candidate has by appearing at the top of a party list, so as to eliminate any influence of the so-called "donkey vote".
+This has the effect of reducing any advantage a candidate has by appearing at the top of a party list, so as to eliminate any influence of donkey votes.

+As well, district magnitude (the number of seats used in districts) has changed since 1896.